falkorichter/4040party/_posts/2026-03-03_music_recs.md

 ---
 layout: post
-title: "Recomment some music and get in the mood!"
+title: "Recommend some music and get in the mood!"
 date: 2026-03-03
 ---